 Arraignment in Pinellas County

 After the arrest for a felony or misdemeanor in Pinellas County, FL, a prosecutor with the State Attorney’s Office in Clearwater, FL, takes twenty-one (21) days to decide whether to proceed with the prosecution.
-During that time, the prosecutor can file more serious charges, less serious charges, or no charges.
+During that time, the prosecutor can file the same charges, more serious charges, less serious charges, or no charges.

 If the prosecutor formally files any charge, then you will receive notice from the clerk’s office about the arraignment hearing.
 For misdemeanor traffic case, the uniform traffic citation acts as the charging document.